lwriedt/lwriedt.github.io/AI_Definition.md

 # Artificial Intelligence

-The basic concepts and terms explained.
+This article explains the basic concepts and terms for *Artificial Intelligence* to create a quick reference for discussions.

+.

 ![Artificial Intelligence Definitions](AI_Definition.jpg)